lit-mod-viz/narrative-time-space/annotator-guidelines.md

 ## Time changes

-Time changes are perceptible disruptions in the continuous progression of time.
+You may think of a time change as a disruption in the assumed, smooth, linear progression of time - a tear, gap or other incongruity.

 Look for explicit evocations of time that situate scenes or events at points or spans on the narrative timeline.
 A temporal marker may establish an absolute